AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/dungeon-masters-guide-2024/02-chapter-2-running-the-game.md

 ### Shared World

 Some groups take a large, established campaign setting and divide it up geographically so different DMs can run separate campaigns in the same setting.
-In theory, characters can travel from one DM's region of the world to another's, creating continuity in the campaign even as characters might be involved in several plotlines.
+In theory, characters can travel from one DM's region of the world to another's, creating continuity in the campaign even as characters might be involved in several plot lines.

 Rather than dividing a campaign geographically, you and the other DMs in your group could divide it thematically.
 Using the setting in "chapter 5" of this book as an example, each DM could focus their campaign on one of the three overarching conflicts of that setting.
 This approach allows the same group of adventurers to sink their teeth into all three overarching conflicts while ensuring that each storyline feels distinct.